+"Good".
+We do not anticipate any deviation from these ratings.

-Crash Timeliness has been below the "Good" level in the SSDQ table.
-This rating is due to several factors which include previously discussed NMSP staffing issues.
-Although, these staffing issues have been resolved, it will take time to be rated as "good" based on how crash timeliness is calculated.
-NMSP is still partnered with the New Mexico Department of Transportation (NMDOT) whom is the repository agency for crash reports and often receive inaccurate or incomplete reports that must be returned to the originating agency for correction.
+NMSP is still partnered with the New Mexico Department of Transportation (NMDOT) whom is the repository agency for fatal crash reports and often receive inaccurate or incomplete reports that must be returned to the originating agency for correction.
 The challenge in this area is gaining compliance from all the major law enforcement agencies in correcting and completing eligible crash reports in a timely fashion.